positiveblue/SimpleSatSolver/README.md

 This is an open ended project.
 There is not hard deadline but I have some ideas I would like to implement:

-- Distributed SatSolver: Almost all the SatSolvers do not implmenet a distributed version of the algorithms.
+- **Distributed SatSolver**: Almost all the SatSolvers do not implmenet a distributed version of the algorithms.
 Given the size/complexity of some inputs would be really interesting implement some solutions using MPI.

-- There are hundreds of ideas/modifications trying to speed up sat solvers.
+- **Newer algorithms**: There are hundreds of ideas/modifications trying to speed up sat solvers.
 It is a hot topic in research so implement some cut-edge algorithms would be great.

 ## Issue tracker